seniorsam/providerx/readme.md

 ## Code quality, scalability

-I builded this api using custom services, and i tried to decouble and seperate the concerns to make it easy to add new providers with small changes.
+- I builded this api using custom services, and i tried to decouble and seperate the concerns to make it easy to add new providers with small changes.
+- Search in the app is case-insenstive such that you can pass "currency=USD" or "currency=usd" or "currency=uSd" it all works.

 ## Ability to add DataProviderZ by small changes